maurictg/QQuery/README.md

     return q;
 };
 ```
 On the place of "parameters" you can add as much as parameters as you want.
-The q parameter is the selector, make sure you include it even when you are'nt using it.
+The q parameter is the selector, make sure you include it even when you aren't using it.

 You can call your extension like this:
 ```js